Understanding Equitable Distribution

 In North Carolina, laws require that marital assets be divided equitably (or fairly), but that does not always mean perfectly in half.
 Many issues arise when dividing property — ones that we are familiar with and can help you resolve.
 It is our chief aim to advocate for your best interest every step of the way, working to secure your goals for equitable distribution with as little impact to you as possible.

-As your attorney, my job is to help you seek and obtain the assets that will be most valuable to you and/or your children going forward.
-I will also help you do a thorough review to ensure that your spouse is not attempting to hide assets, and Attorney McKee is very experienced with handling these divisive issues.
+Our attorneys can help you seek and obtain the assets that will be most valuable to you and/or your children going forward.
+They will also help you do a thorough review to ensure that your spouse is not attempting to hide assets, and Attorney McKee is very experienced with handling these divisive issues.

 Starting With Mediation

-If you do not have a Separation Agreement in place governing equitable distribution, North Carolina law requires you to engage in Alternative Dispute Resolution before pursuing litigation.
-The method of ADR I find most effective is mediation, wherein you and your spouse sit down (in separate rooms) with a neutral third-party mediator and attempt to reach an agreement on division of assets and debts.
+If you do not have a Separation Agreement in place governing equitable distribution, North Carolina law requires you to engage in alternative dispute resolution (ADR) before pursuing litigation.
+The method of ADR we find most effective is mediation, wherein you and your spouse sit down (in separate rooms) with a neutral third-party mediator and attempt to reach an agreement on the division of assets and debts.
 Mediation is most effective when you attend with lawyers knowledgeable about your assets and debts.

 Mediation works a majority of the time, and many couples are glad to have the details ironed out quickly.
-In cases where mediation is not successful or possible, however, I am prepared to vigorously advocate for your interests in the courtroom.
+In cases where mediation is not successful or possible, however, attorney McKee is prepared to vigorously advocate for your interests in the courtroom.

 Contact Our Experienced Team To Learn More

 Based in Durham, the Law Office of Martha McKee serves clients throughout the Triangle area.
-To arrange your initial consultation with a highly experienced attorney, call me at 919-241-5254, or send me an email.
+To arrange your initial consultation with a highly experienced attorney, call us at 919-479-5588, or send us an email.